Cesar-Gabriel/EDO/README.md

 * Not pay IRL money for useless things
 * Let your comunity make mods!
 (This may change in the future)

+## The freedom of non-profit is here!
+We do not find any profit at all, that means that there's no p2w things like frames or post backgrounds.
+Yes, we may add adverticementsbut that is optional if you get an ADblocker or no